NextronSystems/thor-manual/scanning/using-thor.rst

    Signature Metadata

-This information can also be printed machine readable as JSON by using the ``--list-signatures-json`` flag.
+This information can also be printed as machine-readable JSON by using the ``--list-signatures-json`` flag.

-The output of this argument also reflects any signature selectors or filters set via command line argument.
+The output also reflects any signature selectors or filters set via command-line arguments.
 Please see :ref:`scanning/using-thor:select or filter signatures during initialization` for more information.

-This can be a nice way to verify which signatures will be used during a scan when setting specific arguments.
-Additionally, this way of looking for a specific signature or vulnerability can show you quickly if we have any signatures for your specific use case available.
+This is a useful way to verify which signatures THOR will initialize for a specific command line.
+It can also help you quickly check whether signatures for a particular vulnerability or use case are available.

 .. figure:: ../images/signatures-include-print-signatures.png
    :alt: Signatures-Include with Print-Signatures